- Housing and Human Services

 - Mondays and Wednesdays

-General Information for Volunteers in the Foodbank and Soup Kitchen:
+General Information for Volunteers in the Foodbank and the Community Table:

 - Volunteers must be 16 years of age or older

-- Information on Youth Volunteers: Please note that youth volunteers under the age of 16 18 must be properly supervised by an adult volunteer outside of FCAA staff
+- Information on Youth Volunteers: Please note that youth volunteers under the age of 16 18 must be properly supervised by an adult volunteer outside of HHS staff

-- Volunteers are requested to commit to volunteering for at least 12 months, typically for 1 or 2 shifts per month in the Foodbank or for 2 to 4 shifts per month in the Soup Kitchen.
+- Volunteers are requested to commit to volunteering for at least 12 months, typically for 1 or 2 shifts per month in the Foodbank or for 2 to 4 shifts per month in the Community Table.

-- Client information, such as the names of people using the Foodbank or Soup Kitchen, is protected by law and must remain confidential
+- Client information, such as the names of people using the Foodbank or the Community Table, is protected by law and must remain confidential